drscotthawley/SHAART/README.md

 ### Mac

 In order to run from source, you'd already need to have XCode, the command-line tools, and HomeBrew installed.
-Then in we install `python.app` and [an older versions of a few things](https://github.com/pyinstaller/pyinstaller/issues/4067), and build the app:
+Then in we install `python.app` and [an older versions of a few things](https://github.com/pyinstaller/pyinstaller/issues/4067) to build the app:

 ```bash
 conda install -c conda-forge python.app joblib=0.11 scikit-learn=0.21.3 librosa=0.6.1